tudorscanner/slate/source/includes/_flights_multiCity.md

 ### destination3

-Location code for the destination
+Location code for the destination of the fourth flight

 `destination3`